How to Find a Therapist in Toronto

 You’re dealing with grief or loss:

-We recommend finding one of these who has experience with bereavement:
+We recommend finding one of the following who has experience with bereavement:

 - Social Workers

-Find a therapist in your Toronto neighbourhood with Local Search:
+1. Find a therapist in your Toronto neighbourhood with Local Search

 Whether you live in King West, Parkdale, The Annex, or Roncesvalles, searching the type of therapist you need within your Toronto ‘hood can help narrow down your search.
 This is especially true if you want the convenience of walking to sessions or stopping in on your way home from work.
 Even if you do prefer online sessions, many people prefer choosing a therapist who’s close to home.

-Review online directories like Psychology Today for Toronto therapists:
+2. Review online directories like Psychology Today for Toronto therapists

 Online directories have thousands of therapists in Toronto to choose from.
 You can filter by area of expertise, location, gender, credentials and many more, so this option is great if you want to see absolutely every therapist the city has to offer.

-Read blogs of specific issues you’re interested in and then see who wrote it:
+3. Read blogs of specific issues you’re interested in and then see who wrote it

 From anger management, to trust issues, to intimacy, to anxiety, there’s likely an awesome Toronto therapist who writes about it.
 Sometimes reading an article written by someone can give us a sense of their personality and can help us know if they’re the right fit for us.